mickelindahl/docker_nginx/README.md

 Reload postfix `sudo service postfix restart`

+Open terminal and run `tail -f /var/log/syslog` to check if it went well

-Test with `mail -s "Test mail" mikael.lindahlgreencargo.se <<< "A test message using Mailgun" `
+Then open another terminal and send email with `mail -s "Test mail" mikael.lindahl@greencargo.com <<< "A test message using Mailgun"` and chack if it went well in the output in the first termial

 ## Piwik
 For setup with piwik se [link](https://github.com/mickelindahl/docker_piwik)